Moomed-Hamed/OpenGL-Projects/README.md

 # OpenGL-Projects
-This is a place where you will find various OpenGL projects that you can use or study
+I put all my OpenGL projects here, feel free to use them or study them in accordance with the license